MicrosoftDocs/windows-itpro-docs/windows/update/waas-delivery-optimization.md

 <span id="minimum-ram-allowed-to-use-peer-caching"/>
 ### Minimum RAM (inclusive) allowed to use Peer Caching

 This setting specifies the minimum RAM size in GB required to use Peer Caching.
-The value 0 means not limited, which means the cloud service set default value will be used.
 For example if the minimum set is 1 GB, then devices with 1 GB or higher available RAM will be allowed to use Peer caching.
-The recommended values are 1 to 4 GB.
+The recommended values are 1 to 4 GB, and the default value is 4 GB.

 ### Minimum disk size allowed to use Peer Caching

 This setting specifies the required minimum disk size (capacity in GB) for the device to use Peer Caching.
-The value 0 means not limited, which means the cloud service set default value will be used.
-The recommended values are 64 to 256 GB.
+The recommended values are 64 to 256 GB, and the default value is 32 GB.

 >[!NOTE]
 >If the [Modify Cache Drive](#modify-cache-drive) policy is set, the disk size check will apply to the new working directory specified by this policy.